 Place one leg between the patient’s knees, the other in the direction of movement.

-Press the patient in the “hug” position, gently lift him, without pulling or turning.
+Hold the patient in a “hug” position and gently lift him without jerking or turning.
 Do not put pressure on the patient's armpits!

-Warn him that on the count of three you will help him up.
+Warn him that on the count of three you will help him get up.

 While counting, sway slightly with it.

-On the count of three, put the patient, turn with him until he takes a position with his back to the wheelchair.
+On the count of three, place the patient, turn with him until he is in a position with his back to the wheelchair.

-Ask the patient to warn you when he touches the edge of the gurney.
+Ask the patient to alert you when he touches the edge of the gurney.

-Lower the patient into a wheelchair: bending your knees, hold the patient's knees with them; keep your back straight.
+Lower the patient into the wheelchair: bend your knees and hold the patient’s knees with them; keep your back straight.

-The patient can help by placing their hands on the armrests of the wheelchair.
+The patient may be able to help by placing his hands on the armrests of the wheelchair.

-Release the patient, making sure that he is securely seated in the chair.
+Release the patient, making sure he is securely seated in the chair.

-If it is necessary to transport the patient, release the brake.
+If it is necessary to transport the patient, remove the brake.

 Stand behind the wheelchair behind the patient.

-Provide yourself with reliable support: with one foot lean on the back of the chair, set the other leg back.
+Provide yourself with reliable support: lean one leg on the back of the chair, put the other leg back.
 Bend your knees.

-Ask the second sister (assistant) to sit on one knee to the side of the patient, raise his legs to the level of the hips and put them on her knee.
+Ask the second nurse (assistant) to sit on one knee on the side of the patient, raise his legs to hip level and place them on his knee.

 Support the patient's head with your chest or shoulder.
-Make a hand grip.
-Keep your back straight, tensing the muscles of the abdomen and buttocks.
+Make an overhand grab.
+Keep your back straight, tensing your abdominal and buttock muscles.

-Tell the patient and assistant that on the count of three you will move the patient to the back of the chair.
+Tell the patient and the assistant that on the count of three you will move the patient towards the back of the chair.

-Make sure that the patient feels comfortable, remove the wheels of the wheelchair from the brakes.
+Make sure the patient is comfortable and remove the brakes on the wheels of the wheelchair.

-Moving the patient from the bed to a chair (wheelchair) is performed by two or more people using the "shoulder lift" method; the patient can sit
+Moving a patient from a bed to a chair (wheelchair) is performed by two or more people using the “shoulder lift” method; the patient can sit

-Explain the procedure to the patient, make sure that he understands it, and obtain his consent to the procedure.
+Explain the procedure to the patient, make sure he understands it, and obtain his consent to perform it.

-Put a chair next to the bed.
-Assess the environment.
+Place a chair next to the bed.
+Assess your surroundings.

-Help the patient to sit closer to the edge of the bed with legs dangling.
+Help the patient sit closer to the edge of the bed with his legs dangling.

-Stand on both sides of the patient facing him.
-Both sisters put their hand under his hips and hold each other in a "wrist grip" (see figure 2.10), supporting his hips.
+Stand on either side of the patient, facing him.
+Both sisters place their hands under his hips and hold each other in a “wrist grip” (see Figure 2.10), supporting his hips.

-Both sisters put their shoulders under the shoulders of the patient, and he puts his hands on the backs of the sisters.
+Both nurses place their shoulders under the patient’s shoulders, and he places his hands on the sisters’ backs.

 Bend your free arm at the elbow, resting it on the bed.